MysticIS218/Semantic-segmentation/doc/knowledge-distillation.md

 We believe it will be necessary to use knowledge distillation in the future as we use larger models but have less available processing power to back them.

+Implementing KD to our satellite segmentation imagery results in a better prediction before without it just like the results with our HPO method.

+The curves barely had any change to them with no changes in any trends.